gerner/stellarpunk/designs/ideas.md

 ## Issues

 Things like "trade", "talk", seem like instances that might co-exist with other instances of the same type.
 Do we model that? how do we select one particular trade and make it clear that we are talking about that same instance when we say things like `trade.resource=$foo` and `trade.amount=$bar`?
 Will we ever want to have two instances at the same time?
 Notationally we could do something like `trade1 = select(trade)`, `trade2 = select(trade)`.

 There's probably some weirdness about the  parameter binding I'm doing above.

-# Progression
+# Visual Effects/UI

-* perk: being inside weather doesn't affect your sensors, only sensors for ships detecting you.
+* show crafts travel lanes in universe view, perhaps also implies that we model travel from one sector to another.
-* perk: use sensors from (certain) friendly units (e.g. missiles you launch)
+*

 # Sources